 Second Report-In many cases, the professor is unaware that an academic integrity infraction is a second or subsequent violation.
 Thus, the process is the same for the professor.
 The professor will meet in person with the student, and the Faculty Advisor and AVP for Student Success or Program Director will receive notification.
-The AVP for Student Success or Program Director will meet notifications.
+The AVP for Student Success or Program Director will meet with the student for second-offense notifications.